 About Star Diamond Corporation

 Star Diamond Corporation is a Canadian based corporation engaged in the acquisition, exploration and development of mineral properties.
 Shares of the Corporation trade on the TSX Exchange under the trading symbol "DIAM".
-The Corporation's Fort à la Corne kimberlites (including the Star - Orion South Diamond Project, or "Project") are located in central Saskatchewan some 60 kilometres east of the city of Prince Albert.
-The Fort à la Corne diamond district is in close proximity to established infrastructure, including paved highways and the electrical power grid, which provide significant advantages for future mine development.
-The Project recently received provincial approval by the Saskatchewan Ministry of Environment (see News Release dated October 25, 2018 ), along with a previous positive Federal environmental decision).
+The Corporation's Star - Orion South Diamond Project is located in central Saskatchewan some 60 kilometres east of the city of Prince Albert.
+The Project is in close proximity to established infrastructure, including paved highways and the electrical power grid, which provide significant advantages for future mine development.
+The Project recently received provincial approval by the Saskatchewan Ministry of Environment (see News Release dated October 25, 2018 ), along with a previous positive Federal environmental decision.

 The Corporation recently announced the positive results of the independent Preliminary Economic Assessment ("PEA") on the Project.
 The PEA estimates that 66 million carats of diamonds could be recovered in a surface mine over a 38-year Project life, with a Net Present Value ("NPV") (7%) of $2.0 billion after tax, an Internal Rate of Return ("IRR") of 19% and an after-tax payback period of 3.4 years after the commencement of diamond production (see News Release dated April 16, 2018 ).
 Star Diamond commissioned the PEA and related Technical Report for the Star and Orion South Kimberlites and, as such, the PEA and Technical Report are the sole responsibility of the Corporation.
 The PEA is based on exploration and evaluation work conducted up to and including March 2017 .